Learn of Christ

 Paul calls for metanoia - a turning around, a complete reorientation of mind.
 It is not emotion or sentiment.
 It is a deliberate act of turning from false worship to the true God.
 The Athenians have been ignorant; now they are summoned to know.

-Repentance is not regret for the past.
-It is a turn toward the future - toward a God you are now beginning to know.
-When you encounter the truth of Christ, the question is not whether you have been good enough.
-The question is: will you turn?
-Will you repent?
-That turning, small as it seems, is the hinge on which everything turns.
+Repentance is a turn toward the future - toward a God you are now beginning to know.
+When you meet the truth of Christ, the question is simpler and harder than "have I been good enough?" - it is simply: will you turn?
+You can turn today.
+That small pivot is the hinge the whole of your life swings on.

 Acts 17:32-34Some Mocked; Some Believed